jlaurellax/data_science_portfolio.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 ---

 First, let's start by setting up a variable that will act as the upper limit of numbers we want to search through.
-We'll start with 20, so we're essentially wanting to find all prime numbers that exist that are equal to or smaller than 20
+We'll start with 20, so this means we want to find all prime numbers that exist that are equal to or smaller than 20.

 ```ruby
 n = 20
 ```

-The smallest true Prime number is 2, so we want to start by creating a range of numbers between 2 and what we set above as the upper bound, in this case 20.
+The smallest true Prime number is 2, so we start by creating a range of numbers between 2 and what we set above as the upper bound, in this case 20.
 We use n+1 because the range logic is not inclusive of the upper limit of 20.

-Instead of using a list, we're going to use a set.
+Instead of using a list, we use a set.
 The reason for this is that sets have some special functions that will allow us to eliminate non-primes during our search.
-You'll see what I mean soon...
+You'll see what I mean soon.

 ```ruby
 number_range = set(range(2, n+1))
 ```

-Let's also create a place where we can store any primes we discover.
-A list is perfect for this.
+Let's also create an object that stores any primes we discover.
+A list works well for storing multiple items in a single variable.

 ```ruby
 primes_list = []
 ```

-We use a while loop to iterate through the list and check for primes, but before we construct that, I find it valuable to code up the logic and iterate manually through it first.
-This means I can check that it is working correctly before I set it off to run through everything on it's own.
+We will use a while loop to iterate through the list and check for primes, but before constructing that, let's code up the logic and iterate manually through it first.
+This allows us to check that it is working correctly before running through everything with a loop.

-So, we have our set of numbers called number_range to check all integers between 2 and 20.
+So, we have our set of numbers called number_range that checks all integers between 2 and 20.
 Let's extract the first number from that set to check if it's a prime.
 If it is, we add it to our list called primes_list.
 If it isn't a prime, we don't keep it.

 There is a Python list method named *pop* which removes an element from a list or set and provides that value to us.